In this article:

 Student Loan Forbearance and Credit

-Student loan forbearance, as long as it is arranged in accordance with the original loan agreement, will neither hurt nor benefit your credit score.
+Student loan forbearance, as long as it is arranged in accordance with the original loan agreement, means late payments are not reported during the forbearance period.
 Your loan will continue to appear on your credit reports, and the account will remain listed in good standing.

 COVID-19 Forbearance and Loan Relief Programs